archivesspace/archivesspace/DOCKER_DEV.md

 - `cp docker-compose-dev-full.yml docker-compose.yml`
 - `docker-compose up app`
 - Open ports 3001 for public, 3000 for frontend and 4567 for backend
+- Visit localhost:3000/staff to see the frontend home page
+- To sign into the staff interface username and password are both: admin
-- You will need to migrate the database to see the app run: `docker-compose exec app -- ./build/run db:migrate`
+- You will need to migrate the database to see the app run: `docker-compose exec app ./build/run db:migrate`

 See https://archivesspace.github.io/tech-docs/development/dev.html for addtional info